aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 Once the horse archers advance close enough to the mass of their enemy, they would circle and fire.
 How do we express this in software?
 If we were building a botnet to fight the North Koreans or a malevolent AI or something, we could have each node in our botnet read a transducer or take a reading.
-For now we will fake out this information with a :ref:`one-shot<recipes-create-a-one-shot-state>` so that we can frame in our design.
+For now, we will fake out this information with a :ref:`one-shot<recipes-create-a-one-shot-state>` so that we can frame in our design.
 Three seconds after advancing they will issue the